eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/higher-order-components/base-control.md

 }
 ```

-You will also need to ensure that the eventespresso-hocComponents script handle is a dependency for your implemented code.
+You will also need to ensure that the `eventespresso-hoc` Components script handle is a dependency for your implemented code.
 You could do something like this:

 ```php
 use EventEspresso\core\domain\services\assets\CoreAssetManager;